The-Sleepy-One/WHSTechNotes/journal.md

 BUT!
 These policies can be a risk to student study and mental health.
 Students could be stuck somewhere (for example the bathroom) maybe after a fight unable to call for help.
 If a student is having a medical issue and the emergency number can't pick up what are first responders supposed to do?

+# September 8, 202
+Computer science is very valuable in filmmaking because it helps with editing, animation, and special effects.
+Programs like Adobe Premiere Pro use AI to speed up editing by suggesting cuts or fixing color.
+In animated movies like *Toy Story*, computer algorithms bring characters to life with realistic movement and lighting.
+Filmmakers also use coding to create new tools for visual effects and 3D modeling.
+Thanks to computer science, movies can be made faster, look better, and tell more creative stories.

+# September 2, 2025

+I believe that using AI tools for “vibe coding” can be helpful, but students need to use them responsibly.
+AI tools like ChatGPT or GitHub Copilot can explain coding concepts and help students solve problems faster, especially when they’re stuck or learning something new.
+For example, if a student doesn’t understand how loops work, they can ask AI for examples and explanations in real time.
+However, relying too much on AI might stop students from truly learning how to code on their own.
+If they always copy and paste solutions, they may struggle when they have to code without help.
+So, while AI can be a great learning assistant, it should be used to support understanding, not replace effort and practice.